speedingplanet/intuit-rxjava/rxjava-lab01/lab-01.md

 ## Part 3

+Use TestObserver to write better tests for Manager.
+Specifically:
+* Test whether there was a subscription to the Observable from `getTeam`
+* Test whether that Observable returned the right values in the right order
+* Test whether that Observable completed

+## Part 4

 Let's watch for changes.
 Open `Manager`.

 * Implement code such that we can watch when Managers add or remove team members